eic/drich-dev/README.md

   - you can find documentation for many other variables in the corresponding module repositories
-  - there are some additional "comfort" settings, which depend on your host environment; feel free to add your own
+  - there are some additional "comfort" settings, which depend on your host environment; it is not required to use these, but feel free to add your own
     - if `~/bin` exists, it will be added to your `$PATH`
     - if you use Ruby shims via `rbenv`, it will make sure the container will use those, plus any corresponding gems